StackVista/stackstate-docs/configure/health/debug-health-sync.md

 ### Clear health stream errors

 The `clear-errors` option removes all errors from a health stream.
-This is helpful while setting up a health synchronization in StackState, or, for the case of the `TRANSACTIONAL_INCREMENTS` consistency model, when some errors can't be removed organically.
+This is helpful while setting up a health synchronization in StackState, or, for the case of the `TRANSACTIONAL_INCREMENTS` consistency model, when it is not possible to remove some errors organically.
 For example, a request to delete a check state might raise an error if the check state isn't known to StackState.
 The only way to suppress such an error would be to use the `clear-errors` command.

 {% tabs %}
 {% tab title="CLI: sts" %}
 {% hint style="info" %}
-From StackState v5.0, the old `sts` CLI has been renamed to `stac` and there is a new `sts` CLI.
+The StackState v5.0 release renamed the old `sts` CLI to `stac` and introduced new `sts` CLI.
 The command(s) provided here are for use with the new `sts` CLI.

 ➡️ [Check which version of the `sts` CLI you are running](/setup/cli/cli-comparison.md#which-version-of-the-cli-am-i-running)
 {% endhint %}